Girls Against Boys: House of GVSB, major label signing, Freak*on*ica, and label shifts (1996–2000)

 The band focused on creating their subsequent album in the latter half of 1995, again with Niceley as producer.
 House of GVSB was released in March 1996 and was critically praised by numerous outlets such as Spin (which ranked the album at No. 5 on its Best Albums of 1996 list), Kerrang, Sounds, and others.
 House of GVSB also appeared on the UK Albums Chart at No. 76.
-"Super-Fire" was released as the lead single, and it peaked at No. 82 on the UK Singles Chart, the band's highest position on the chart.
-They performed the track on the television shows 120 Minutes and Nulle Part Ailleurs in 1996.
+"Super-Fire" was released as the lead single, and it peaked at No. 82 on the UK Singles Chart, the band's highest position on the chart (it also peaked at No. 36 on the UK Dance Singles Chart).
+They performed the track on the television shows 120 Minutes (along with the other House of GVSB single "Disco Six Six Six") and Nulle Part Ailleurs in 1996.
 They also toured with Therapy? and Rage Against the Machine during the first half of 1996.
 For the second half of 1996, they joined the Lollapalooza tour for the third and final time.
-They also appeared at two prominent festivals in 1996, HFStival in Washington, D.C. and Reading in England.
+They also appeared at two prominent festivals in 1996, HFStival in Washington, D.C., and Reading in England.
 The 1996 film Suburbia contained Girls Against Boys' track "Bullet Proof Cupid" (originally from Venus Luxure No. 1 Baby) on its soundtrack.
 During the band's 1996 tours, they embraced various electronica and industrial acts.
 Janney took a side job as a DJ in New York City during 1997 to experiment with various sounds.
 He also remixed for numerous artists such as Sneaker Pimps and Ruby.
 Overall, the events became an early indication of the band's follow-up album.
-There were only a handful of shows played throughout 1997, including the inaugural Fuji Rock Festival in Japan during the 1997 Pacific typhoon season.
+The group played a small number of shows throughout 1997, including the inaugural Fuji Rock Festival in Japan during the 1997 Pacific typhoon season.
 Also in 1997, the band's song "Super-Fire" from the House of GVSB album appeared in the film Love God.
 Spin also listed Girls Against Boys at No. 38 on its annual Most Vital Artists list.